cca/equella_scripts/collection-export/readme.md

 node collect --collection 6b755832-4070-73d2-77b3-3febcc1f5fad --where "/xml/mods/relatedItem/title = 'Robert Sommer Mudflats Collection'"
 ```

 By default item folders are named after UUID and then version.
 The `--name` flag makes the folder's the item's title, but titles can be duplicative or absent.
-An integer is append to the folder name if it would collide with an existing folder (NOTE: not yet, but this is a planned development).
+An integer is append to the folder name if it would collide with an existing folder.

 ## Metadata Evaluation